 TAP provides federal funds for community based "non-traditional" projects designed to strengthen the cultural, aesthetic, and environmental aspects of the nation's intermodal system.
-Eligible activities include most activities historically funded as "Transportation Enhancements" (TE) under SAFETEA-LU.

 Transportation and Infrastructure (T&I) Committee

 The committee of the House of Representatives with jurisdiction over all modes of transportation, aviation, maritime and waterborne transportation, roads, bridges, mass transit, and railroads.